nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 Although 2PC is useful to implement a distributed transaction, it has the following shortcomings:

 * The coordinator node can become the **single point of failure**.
 * All other services need to wait until the slowest service finishes its confirmation.
-So, the **overall performance of the transaction is bound by the slowest service**.
+So, the **overall performance of the transaction is bound by the slowest service** **(scalability and performance issues)**.
-* The two-phase commit protocol is slow by design due to the chattiness and dependency on the coordinator.
-So, it can lead to **scalability and performance issues**.
 * Two-phase commit protocol is **not supported in most NoSQL databases**.
 Therefore, in a microservice architecture where one or more services use NoSQL databases, we can't apply a two-phase commit.
-For instance, databases like MongoDB, Cassandra, and Amazon DynamoDB do not offer traditional two-phase commit across distributed services.

 ### Two-Phase Commit (2PC) and CAP Theorem

 **Two-Phase Commit (2PC) aligns with the CP model in the CAP theorem**, prioritizing **consistency** over **availability** during network partitions.
 The protocol requires synchronous coordination among all participants; if any participant or the coordinator becomes unreachable, the transaction cannot proceed and enters a blocked state.
 This behavior ensures consistency but reduces availability.

-Because 2PC does not tolerate partitions well and cannot progress without full participation, it is poorly suited for environments where network partitions are frequent.
+Because 2PC does not tolerate partitions well, it is poorly suited for environments where network partitions are frequent.

 ## The SAGA Pattern

 The Saga pattern, [introduced in 1987 by Hector Garcia Molina & Kenneth Salem](https://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf), defines a saga as a sequence of transactions that can be interleaved with one another.

 * A local transaction is the unit of work performed by a Saga participant.
-* Every operation that is part of the Saga can be rolled back by a compensating transaction.
+* Every operation that is part of the Saga can be rolled back by a compensating transaction that must be *idempotent* (*retryable*).
 * The Saga pattern guarantees that either all operations complete successfully or the corresponding compensation transactions are run to undo the work previously completed.

-In the Saga pattern, a compensating transaction must be *idempotent* and *retryable*.
-These two principles ensure that we can manage transactions without any manual intervention.

 ![saga pattern](https://www.baeldung.com/wp-content/uploads/sites/4/2021/04/saga-pattern.png)

 ### Saga Pattern and CAP Theorem

 The Saga pattern aligns with **AP** in the CAP theorem, favoring Availability while accepting **eventual consistency**.
 The Saga pattern offers **eventual consistency** through compensating transactions, ensuring the system eventually reaches a valid state without requiring strong consistency.

 It enhances **availability** by being non-blocking—allowing operations to proceed even during failures—and supports **partition tolerance** by executing steps asynchronously without the need for global coordination, making it more resilient in distributed environments compared to protocols like 2PC.

 It is ideal for systems where high availability and partition tolerance are priorities, and where eventual consistency is acceptable, such as e-commerce order processing, travel bookings, and other long-running workflows.